jcodezy/hydro-data-pipeline/README.md

 My first data pipeline, using airflow, gcp and streamlit

 ### Languages/Tools used:
-1. Python
+- Python
-2. Airflow
+- Airflow
-3. Google Cloud Platform (Google Cloud Storage & BigQuery)
+- GCP (Google Cloud Storage, BigQuery, DataProc)
-4. Streamlit for data visualization (work in progress)
+- PySpark
-5. SQL
+- SQL

 ### Introduction
 #### This small data pipeline uses python and the airflow orchestration tool to run these tasks once per day.
 My electricity provider does not provide real-time data; instead only providing yesterday's data on the current day.